Cyncrovee/Recoilless-Editor/README.md

 Replace "file-path" with the path to the file to edit.
 Speech marks should only be needed if the file path contains one or more spaces.
 Use the -h OR --help args for more help.
 ### Modes
-Recoiless has two modes, Overview mode and Insert mode When in overview mode (Ovr), press 'i' to enter insert mode When in insert mode (Ins), press 'esc' to enter Overview mode Refer to the keybind-reference.md file for more information
+Recoiless has two modes, Overview mode and Insert mode:

+When in overview mode (Ovr), the cursor will be white.
+Press 'i' to enter insert mode from overview mode.

+When in insert mode (Ins), the cusor will be a light cyan.
+Press 'esc' to enter overview mode from insert mode.

+Refer to the keybind-reference.md file for more information.

 ## Configuration:
 Refer to the docs/configuration.md file